dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 dbt compiles and runs your analytics code against your data platform, enabling you and your team to collaborate on a single source of truth for metrics, insights, and business definitions.
 This single source of truth, combined with the ability to define tests for your data, reduces errors when logic changes, and alerts you when issues arise.

+TEST TEST LIN

+## Test the lint

+The the linting is for a test

 <Lightbox src="/img/docs/cloud-overview.jpg" width="60%" title="dbt works alongside your ingestion, visualization, and other data tools, so you can transform data directly in your cloud data platform." />

 Read more about why we want to enable analysts to work more like software engineers in [The dbt Viewpoint](/community/resources/viewpoint).
 Learn how other data practitioners around the world are using dbt by [joining the dbt Community](https://www.getdbt.com/community/join-the-community).